xichensf/magical/README.md

 # Input files

-Tools and step-by-step intructions of scRNA-seq and scATAC-seq data processing are widely available online.
-We realize that researchers have different preference on data processing.
-And in many cases, the scRNA-seq and scATAC-seq data are profiled seperately and then processed using very different tools.
-Therefore, we did not specificity the preprocessing softwarres for MAGICAL input file preparation.
-The MAGICAL scripts will only need read count and cell meta information about the multioimc data.
-These information is very fundamental and should be easily obtained from any data processing tools.
-We prepared the demo input files using Seurat V4 and ArchR V1.
+The scRNA-seq and scATAC-seq data sould be preprocessed and labelled.
+Tools for scRNA-seq and scATAC-seq data processing are widely available, e.g. Seurat, ArchR.
+We realize that researchers may have different preference on data processing especially when there are multiple conditions, batches and samples involved.
+We will not talk about data integration here.
+Instead, we provide a R script to show how to prepare input files for MAGICAL based on the intergated single cell data.
+MAGICAL only needs gene symbols, peak coordinates, read count and cell meta information.
+These information is very fundamental and should be easily obtained from a single cell multioimc dataset.